kaluuma-muhammad/vue3-pinia-and-laravel-9-blog-app/README.md

 That's all you need for the frontend

 # Backend
-###### Recommendations
-I'd highly recommend you to upgrade to
-1- PHP 8.0.10 or higher
-2- phpMyAdmin ^5.1.1 or higher

-Now navigate to the backend directory and open the command terminal and run
+Navigate to the backend directory and open the command terminal and run

 ```
 composer update